shanecelis/bevy_minibuffer/README.md

 A non-interactive Unix command requires one to provide the arguments it expects.
 Failure to do so results in an error message.
 Often one must consult the command's help or usage to determine the right arguments.
-We tolerate this because we can then script these interactions.
+This is tolerable partly because we can then script these interactions.

 In general the Unix shell trades interactive convenience for non-interactive scriptability, and it is a good trade because of its scriptability.
 Minibuffer